 Strier (2011) Primate Behavioral Ecology.
 4th Edition, Prentice Hall, Upper Saddle River, NJ

-8.3 Have a detailed understanding of the patterns and principles that account for the variation in ecology and behaviour of primates.
+Evidence a comprehensive understanding of the patterns and principles that account for the variation in ecology and behaviour of primates.

 Provide detailed examples from a wide range of species to illustrate these patterns.

 Credit level 6.
 Higher level module usually taken in Stage 3 of an undergraduate degree.

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.